tarrie/api/README.md

 #### Random Notes
+User creates account it and gets a JWT

+When you login using rest api, csrf and logout tokens are generated. use the logout_token generated to logout form your app.

 Store authentication + authorization on the users device.
 Via cookies in the login response, or a sql litedb

 Authentication: verifying who the person says he/she is.
 This may involve checking a username/password or checking that a token is signed and not expired.
 Authentication does not say this person can access a particular resource.